 Here are 10 effective ways to monetise data generated throughout the retail industry and supply chain:

 1. Predictive analytics

 One of the most useful applications of data for retailers and supply chain providers is predictive analytics.
-Combining and enriching data about pricing, inventory and customer behavior allows retail and supply chain companies to make intelligent forecasts through predictive analytics, follow market trends, and develop recommendation engines for future customer purchases.
-By utilising information that’s already at the fingertips of any store, fulfillment center, or manufacturer, companies can run leaner operations, offer better product selections, and anticipate demand throughout the year.
+Combining and enriching data about pricing, inventory and customer behaviour allows retail and supply chain companies to make intelligent forecasts through predictive analytics, follow market trends, and develop recommendation engines for future customer purchases.
+By utilising information that’s already at the fingertips of any store, fulfilment centre, or manufacturer, companies can run leaner operations, offer better product selections, and anticipate demand throughout the year.

 2. New revenue models

 Keeping customers coming back for more is the dream of any retailer.
 Analysing customer and supply chain data makes it possible to discovernew revenue modelsthat satisfy customers in new and innovative ways.
 With the rise of e-commerce subscriptions and recurring revenue programs, data can help covert one-time buyers into loyal customers dedicated to brands and products.